Below are 10 entries, after skipping 10 most recent ones in the "James Morris" journal:

 allow_unconfined_nsplugin_transition ensures that nspluginwrapper transitions to a new security label when running a plugin, so that special security policy can be applied to it.
 This is required for any useful effect.

 allow_nsplugin_execmem ensures that memory protections are being enforced to prevent plugins from executing code on the stack and in mapped memory.

 nsplugin_can_network prevents plugins from connecting to anything other than reserved ports.
 Apparently, this may upset some flash code which wants to call home (you'd be surprised how much of this goes on, or perhaps not), so you may want to leave this as-is, or at least keep an eye on the messages from setroubleshoot.

 Note that if you do run into problems, you can put SELinux into permissive mode rather than disabling it, which will at least provide some useful logging information (and feel free to post questions to the fedora-selinux-list

 Btw, here's how to configure SELinux for permissive mode:

 And you're done.

-A bugzilla ticket has been opened on the issue of finding a long-term solution which allows both mozplugger and plugin confinement to co-exist, but unfortunately, users currently need to decide whether they prefer increased security or a more Windows-like experience, with the latter as the default.
+has been opened on the issue of finding a long-term solution which allows both mozplugger and plugin confinement to co-exist, but unfortunately, users currently need to decide whether they prefer increased security or a more Windows-like experience, with the latter as the default.